-Article 6.- Shares and Share Capital.
+Article 6.
+Shares and share capital.

-Abengoa's share capital is one million eight hundred thirty-nine thousand four hundred and fifty-eight and eighty three (1,839,458.83) euros, represented by nine hundred twenty million eight hundred twenty-four thousand one hundred twenty-eight (920,824,128) shares, fully subscribed and paid up, belonging to two different share classes:
+Abengoa's share capital is thirty five million eighty hundred sixty five thousand eight hundred and sixty two euros with seventeen euro cents (35,865,862.17€) represented by eighteen thousand eight hundred and thirty six million nine hundred and nineteen thousand three hundred (18,836,119,300) shares, fully subscribed and paid up, belonging to two different share classes:

-- Eighty-three million six hundred thousand seven hundred and seven (83,600,707) shares belonging to Class A with a par value of two-hundredths (0.02) of a euro each, belonging to the same class and series, which confer one hundred (100) votes each and which are the Class A shares (the "Class A shares"). - Eight hundred thirty-seven million two hundred twenty-three thousand four hundred and twenty-one (837,223,421) shares belonging to Class B with a par value of two ten-thousandths (0.0002) of a euro each, belonging to the same class and series, which confer one (1) vote each and which are shares with the privileged financial rights specified in article 8 of these bylaws (the "Class B shares," and together with the Class A shares, the "Voting Shares").
+- One thousand six hundred and twenty one million one hundred forty three thousand three hundred and forty nine (1,621,143,349) Class A shares with two euro cents (0.02) par value each, belonging to the same class and series, which confer one hundred (100) votes each and are the Company's Class A shares ("Class A shares").

+- seventeen thousand two hundred and fourteen million nine hundred and seventy five thousand nine hundred and fifty one (17,214,975,951) Class B shares with a par value of two tenthousandths euro cents (0.0002) each, belonging to the same class and series, which confer one (1) vote each and are shares with the privileged financial rights specified in Article 8 of these bylaws ("Class B shares" and together with the Class A shares comprise the "Voting Shares").

-The shares shall be represented by book entries and shall be governed by the provisions of the Spanish Securities Market Act (LMV) and other applicable legal provisions.
+The shares are represented by book entries and are governed by the Spanish Securities Market Act (LMV) and other applicable legal provisions.